IGT's Diamond Queen slot was relatively quick making the transition from land-based to online and the

 The third spin is usually the most lucrative as you would expect but it can also be a dud.

-I generally prefer high risk games and there are quite a few online slots here that match up but this one
+I generally prefer high risk games and there are quite a few games of that ilk now on Online Casinos Vegas but this one

 has never really grabbed me.
 Where other higher variance games like IGT's Cleopatra 2 or one of